LaunchPadLab/lp-components/docs.md

 ## LabeledField

-A fieldset wrapper for redux-form controlled inputs.
+A container wrapper for redux-form controlled inputs.
 This wrapper adds a label component (defaults to [InputLabel][68]) above the wrapped component and an error component below (defaults to [InputError][65]).
-Additionally, it adds the class `"error"` to the fieldset if the input is touched and invalid.
+Additionally, it adds the class `"error"` to the container if the input is touched and invalid.

 In order to populate the `InputLabel` and `InputError` correctly, you should pass all the props of the corresponding input to this component.
 To prevent label-specific props from being passed to the input itself,